European Master of Science in Occupational Therapy - A programme of excellent quality!

 In May 2016, the European MSc in Occupational Therapy underwent two re-accreditations at once: the programme accreditation according to the standards of the Dutch Flemish Accreditation Institute NVAO (Nederlands Vlaamse accreditatieorganisatie) and the Distinctive Quality Feature Internationalisation according to the ECA standards (European Consortium for Accreditation in higher education).

-In addition the panel has advised that the Distinctive Quality Feature for Internationalisation should also be awarded.
 The assessment report states that “the programme has internationalisation at its core, with a stated commitment to internationalisation, a consortium of partner institutions from five European countries leading the programme, teaching taking place on location in these five countries and the diverse group of students attending the programme“.
-This Feature was awarded to the programme for the first time in 2010.
+This feature was awarded to the programme for the first time in 2010.